RajeshGuptaDatascience/SimplePythonChatbot/README.md

 #Rajesh Gupta

-# ChatBot with Python and Google Search
+# Simple ChatBot with Python and Google Search

  Simple ChatBot with Python that uses Google Search as its brain.